KartikTG02/KartikTG02/README.md

 ---

 ### 🔭 Current Projects & Focus
-- **Migrating to Microsoft Fabric:** Exploring the unified analytics platform to streamline data workflows.
 - **Serverless Pipelines:** Building event-driven architectures using Cloud Functions and Kafka.
 - **High-Performance Compute:** Experimenting with hardware optimization for data processing and VR applications.